 The specification of an instruction is disturbingly simple.
-Let's consider the simple instruction set from page 152 of Tanenbaum's Structured Computer Organization textbook.
+Let's consider the simple instruction set from the first edition of Tannenbaum's Structured Computer Organization textbook [7].
 The AIK specification could look like Figure 1.
 Let's break that description down a bit.